atherisgone/TPS/README.md

 ## 🎯 Core Concept

-Gun Feel is a **round-based third-person shooter** inspired by the pacing and tension of games like :contentReference[oaicite:0]{index=0}, reimagined from a third-person perspective.
+Gun Feel is a **round-based third-person shooter** inspired by the pacing and tension of games like CS, reimagined from a third-person perspective.

 - Small, readable map
 - Short, repeatable rounds